 Sedation – If there is no other way to cope, sedation offers an excellent option for many people.
 There are several types of sedation, but the general premise behind them is the same: the patient regains their faculties after treatment is complete.

-Ask about alternatives – Advances in technology mean that dental microsurgery is now an option.
+Ask about alternatives – Advances in technology mean that a dental microsurgery is now an option.
 Lasers can be used to prepare teeth for fillings, whiten teeth and remove staining.
-Discuss all the options with the dentist and decide on one that is effective and produces minimal anxiety.
+Discuss all the options with the dentist and decide on one that is effective and produces minimal dental anxiety.